yhs0602/Android-Disassembler/README.md

    Is it a well known executable file?
 (ELF:`.so, .o, .lib, .a, etc..`, PE:`.exe, .dll, .sys, ...`) Then please report me with the file you tried to disassemble.
    If not, you need to press `OK` and **setup manually**.

+# Theme management
+You can download the theme.zip here.
+ 1. Unzip it to `/storage/emulated/0/themes/` or `/sdcard/themes`.
+ 1. Done.
+You can now use this in settings menu(in app)

 ### Feature requests are welcomed!